open-s4c/dice/doc/design.md

     metadata to the subscribers.
 Actual type defined by `chain`.

 4. **Chain broadcast**: The ordering of delivery of events to handlers is controlled by the chain.
-When an event is published, it travels through the chain of subscribers in the order of their subscription priority.
+When an event is published, it travels through the chain of subscribers in the slot order.
 This order is determined during subscription.
 This allows for flexible control over event flow and processing.

 The Pusbsub system in Dice differs from the standard definition of Pubsub (GoF design pattern) in several ways: